 These service providers are trying to convince you that you need their help to open a bank account as a non-resident.

-In other words, if you have the right account opening strategies and banker contacts, know which financial institution (and branch) will open a bank account for your specific client type, and know the most common mistakes (and what not to do), you can open a Canadian non-resident bank account on your own.
+In other words, if you have the right account opening strategies and banker contacts, know which financial institution (and branch) will open an account for your specific client type, and know the most common mistakes (and what not to do), you can open a Canadian non-resident bank account on your own.

-Having a personal account in Canada and establishing a banking relationship has other perks.
+Having a personal account in Canada and establishing a banking relationship has other benefits.
 It can make business banking in Canada easier for you in the future.
+This is especially true if you’re looking to make frequent cross-border transactions and need to know how to transfer money from Canada to India, the United States, or other international banking hubs.

 When you join GlobalBanks IQ, you receive actionable intelligence and strategies, tailored for specific client types and account opening in specific countries.

 GlobalBanks IQ helps foreign non-residents, entrepreneurs, and businesses access the offshore banking world.
 We arm you with actionable banking intelligence, personal banking contacts, and a comprehensive bank database.
-This will give you the in-depth strategies and account opening secrets that you need to unlock the offshore banking world.
+This will give you the in-depth strategies and account-opening secrets that you need to unlock the offshore banking world.

 Each month, we send an exclusive banking intelligence report to GlobalBanks IQ Members, compiling the latest account opening trends, banking hacks, and the opportunities we’ve spotted in one easy-to-read brief, filled with case studies, first-hand experiences, and actionable insights.